ilopez64/dotfiles/README.md

 # Irving's GNU/Linux Dotfiles

 These are my dotfiles!
-I push changes from my X200 running Parabola or my X220 running Arch.
+I push changes from my X220 running Arch.
 These files are distro-independent

 ## Programs whose configs can be found here